shank136/yum/readme.txt

     Request type: POST
     Processes large data file Divvy_Trips_2019_Q2 for the given end station IDs and end dates.
     Age groups of riders are returned and saved into a JSON file named rideragegroups.json.
-    File will be available on the file system /files/output/rideragegroups.json after processing of large data file.
+    File will be available on the server path /files/output/rideragegroups.json after processing of large data file.
     Approximate time taken for processing over 1 million lines is 1.5 hours.
     Note: Before making this request, please make sure that Divvy_Trips_2019_Q2 data file is loaded by invoking /api/loaddivvydatafile.